wavefrontHQ/docs/pages/doc/ts_aliasSource.md

 To see the virtual machine name instead of the physical server name as the source name, you can use `aliasSource`:

 ```
-aliasSource(ts(disk.space.total.*),metrics, 3)
+aliasSource(ts(disk.space.total.*),metric, 3)
 ```

-* You set the second parameter to `metrics` because you want to extract the string from the metric name.
+* You set the second parameter to `metric` because you want to extract the string from the metric name.
 * You don't have to specify a delimiterDefinition because the metric name uses only periods as delimiters.
 * You set `zeroBasedNodeIndex` to 3 because the VM name has that index in `disk.space.total.vm1`.